Guide to Knowledge Management Best Practices, Tools, and Features

 Building and maintaining a knowledge base is an investment; one that generates ROI in numerous ways.
 However, it's important that you have senior leadership support and a budget.

-At the same time, you need internal or external resources to call upon in order to maintain and support it, including top knowledge management software and tools for hosting and managing the knowledge base.
+At the same time, you need internal or external resources to call upon to maintain and support it.
+This includes having top knowledge management software and tools.
 Otherwise, a knowledge base that's only uploaded once and ignored quickly becomes useless as knowledge becomes outdated.

 -